guardian/dev-nginx/README.md

 dev-nginx start
 ```

 Starts nginx.
 Will fail if currently running.
-Add `-i` to ignore if nginx is currently running.
+Add `-g` to ignore if nginx is currently running.

 #### `restart`